ramon-astudillo/ramon-astudillo.github.io/index.md

 - IBM Releases [Granite-3.3](https://huggingface.co/ibm-granite/granite-3.3-8b-instruct) with great gains in mathematical reasoning.
 GMA does inference scaling "cold-start" and part of the Reinforcement Learning work.

-### 2024 Principal Research Scientist, Theme Lead and Manager
+### 2024 Principal Research Scientist, Sub-Theme Lead and Manager

 - Became sub-theme lead and manager.
 GMA is now divided into two research challenges: Data Synthesis and Reinforcement Learning.
 Focus is now on inference-scaling, both at post-training and runtime.